aruchomuvoix/VoixCalc/README.md

 _________________________________

 Hey!
 I've created a calculator! (pretty boring yeah but this is my really first complex program).
-This calculator can add, substract, multiply and divine any numbers!
+This calculator can add, substract, multiply and divide any numbers!

 Also, you cannot divide by zero!
 You will get an error! :p